-Last year, an invention that claimed it would revolutionize how we initiate sex went viral — for all the wrong reasons.
+Last year, an invention that claimed it would revolutionise how we initiate sex went viral — for all the wrong reasons.
 The LoveSync consists of two small, silver buttons, designed to be placed on either side of a couple’s shared bed.
 If each person wants to get it on that night, they tap the button.
 If only one person taps, nothing happens.
-But if both do, the buttons glow, signaling to the couple to go ahead.
+But if both do, the buttons glow, signalling to the couple to go ahead.

 Initiating sex really is that simple: Just talk to each other.
 If you’re in a long-term relationship with someone who’s comfortable with it, nonverbal communication — think slipping your hand under their waistband while making out — works, too.
 Consent is necessary, but it isn’t complicated.
 All you have to do is care about what your partner wants, and pay attention to their reactions.

 Still stuck?
 Here are some ways to initiate sex.

 As your parents probably told you when you were a toddler, Use your words.
 Ask, “Can I kiss you?” or, “Where do you want me to touch you?”

 Do those suggestions feel too clinical?
 Try something like, “I’ve been dying to kiss you all night” or, “I really want to go down on you.”

 Asking for consent can be sexy.
 Think, “I want to f*ck you right now," or, "You make me so wet."
 Hot and effective.